 This report provides an overview of current knowledge of greenhouse gas emissions from the building sector, and eight key messages for decision makers.
 The report states that the building sector presents the largest single opportunity for improved energy efficiency.
 It is estimated that at present buildings contribute as much as one third of total greenhouse gas emissions, primarily through the use of fossil fuels during their operational phase.
 Furthermore, evidence based recommendations are given to encourage action and commitment to energy efficient buildings, which will be of interest to all parties involved in pursuing climate neutrality.
-Download the full PDF or download the summary PDF and checklists.

 This guide assists UN facility managers in reducing GHG emissions from buildings.
 The report identifies various ways in which energy can be saved in buildings as well as containing simple tips on implementing energy efficiency measures and carbon management.
 It also provides further information sources on energy efficiency and renewable energy, as well as best practice examples.
-Download the full PDF or download the summary PDF.

 SUN, in collaboration with the Working Group on Sustainability of the Inter-agency Network of Facility Managers (INFM) is providing a helpdesk service on energy management in facilities.
 We will be able to provide broad guidance to queries, at the conceptual and practical levels.
-However, we would not be able to undertake resource intensive work like designing, modeling, reviewing detailed documents etc. If any UN entity or member of the INFM needs support on this issue, please contact Jacob Kurian at email@example.com.
-For the sake of coordination and consistency, it would be better if the queries are sent in consultation with your facility management group or other relevant divisions
+However, we would not be able to undertake resource intensive work like designing, modeling, reviewing detailed documents etc. If any UN entity or member of the INFM needs support on this issue, please contact Hillary Green at email@example.com.
+For the sake of coordination and consistency, it would be better if the queries are sent in consultation with your facility management group or other relevant divisions.

 The INFM meet annually to discuss common issues within facilities management and share experiences from duty stations worldwide.
 INFM provides a collective effort for the UN Common System to maintain and enhance the infrastructures and ensure a safe and efficient working environment.